58 CPU and platform profiles

 For reference, you can see the previously added CPU profile of ATmega16 here: librz/asm/cpus/avr-ATmega16.sdb.txt.

-56.2.2 Platform profiles
+58.2.2 Platform profiles

-Platform profiles are designed with an idea to support adding information that is pertaining to a specific board or a micro controller.
+Platform profiles are designed with an idea to support adding information that is pertaining to a specific board or a microcontroller.
 For example, most of the Raspberry Pi-s use a specific Broadcom chip and its peripherals like registers and interrupts will be the same for all Raspberry Pi-s.
 These profiles can be selected using the configuration variable asm.platforms

 and is loaded during analysis (aa